greenorbitspace/hub/userguide/content/en/docs/handbook/10_Knowledge_and_Collaboration/operations/environmental-management/procedure-for-excessive-refuse-and-waste-at-events.md

 ---
-title: Procedure for Excessive Refuse and Waste at Events
+title: Procedure For Excessive Refuse And Waste At Events
 linkTitle: Procedure for Excessive Refuse and Waste at Events
 date: '2025-05-01T23:48:00Z'
 weight: 1